 We’re featured in many reliable news sources thanks to our reputation as experts on US taxes abroad.

 Whatever your expat tax needs, wheverver in the world, we’d love to hear from you.

 The Foreign Tax Credit is a money-saving credit that the IRS offers to help offset the burden of double taxation.
-Check out below our step-by-step guide to filing IRS Form 1116, and you’ll be saving money in no time!
+The IRS form 1116 is a form used to calculate the amount of foreign tax credit you can claim on your US income tax return.
+Check out our step-by-step guide on how to fill out Form 1116, and you’ll be saving money in no time!